SpacingBat3/WebCord/docs/Readme.md

 browser engines choices.
 Electron is also well-prepared for loading remote content, using their process model to the advantage and different Chromium sandboxing techniques to split Node.js from browser scripts.
-WebCord also tries its best to follow practises from the [Electron#Security].
+WebCord also tries its best to follow practices from the [Electron#Security].

 - 🛠️ **Customizable**